fscz/gre/README.md

 ###using gre
 #### Python
 gre comes with a python binding.
 The binding source is located in gre/binding/pygre.c.
 Make will build a file gre/build/pygre.so.
-With python you can import pygre like in the following example.
+Copy this file to your local python project folder and import it like in the following example.

 ```python
 from pygre import Attribute, Uniform, Draw, SceneObject, Scene, Display